 I am proposing the hypothesis that in its primary state orgone is independently conscious and physical but mass-free and thus corresponds to what could now be called ‘spirit’ but in a strictly scientific sense.
 If preferred the terms, ‘Primary Field’, ‘Prime Force’, 'Unified Field' or ‘Physico-Consciousness Field’ could be used to describe this level of the life-force or orgone.
 I tend to use the phrase life-force rather than life-energy to describe orgone in totality as this phrase is more compatible with orgone being a continuum as detailed.
 The physical consciousness level of orgone could be a 'force' in that it would be capable of creating movement within the realms of energy and matter.

 1: Theoretical Basis

 As discussed, I solved this relationship problem (of orgone & consciousness) theoretically by postulating that orgone is a tripartite continuum of spirit, energy and matter properties.

-Allowing that orgone has a primary aspect as a spirit-like field (physical, shared, lawful consciousness) would allow orgone to be reconciled with non-local phenomena such as ESP, telepathy, psychic phenomena, personal consciousness, perception beyond the material body and spirit entities.
+Allowing that orgone has a primary aspect as a spirit-like field (physical, shared, lawful consciousness) would allow orgone to be reconciled with non-local consciousness and spiritual phenomena such as ESP, telepathy, psychic phenomena, personal consciousness, perception beyond the material body and spirit entities.
 It would also explain how consciousness and orgone interrelate – at the primary unified level of a physical consciousness field.
 This relationship then expresses and develops at the secondary level of ‘energy’ and is then substantively embodied at the tertiary level of ‘matter’.
 All three of these phases are aspects of a single orgone continuum I believe.
 There is no need for a new term for orgone, just to drop the epithet ‘energy’ unless one is specifically referring to the secondary aspects of orgone.

 2: Preliminary Evidence